Holden Commodore (VL): Design and development

 The VL Commodore represented a substantial makeover of the VK, and would be the last of the mid-size Commodores until 2018.

 The designers sought to soften the lines for the VL, rounding off the panels and introducing a small tail spoiler built into the boot lid.
-Holden also implemented rectangular headlamps as opposed to the square shaped ones fitted to earlier models.
+Holden also implemented lower profile rectangular headlamps as opposed to the taller squarer style of lights fitted to the earlier models.
 For the top-of-the-range Calais model, the design incorporated the use of semi-retracting headlight covers, the first for a production Holden.
 This had been previously attempted on the never released Torana GTR-X which featured fully retractable headlights.
-The Calais covered headlights were the same as the regular VL Commodore headlights.
+It was a clever design element, whereby costs were minimized given that the Calais headlight units were actually the same as fitted to all other VL Commodores.

 Major changes were made to the dashboard with new instruments, touch switches mounted either side controlling wipers, rear window demister, electric antenna (Berlina/Calais), and the headlight switch moved from the right-hand dash side to the indicator stalk.
 Heating, ventilation, and air-conditioning control graphics changed slightly, the center console offered more storage with new transmission shifter and surround.